Krz-Aramis/Rango/README.md

 ## Introduction

-This GIT repository is my active learning trail for the Django tutorial "Tango with Rango".
+This GIT repository is my active learning trail for the Django tutorial "[Tango with Django](http://www.tangowithdjango.com/book17/chapters/tango.html)".
 As I write these lines, this is the most complete tutorial I have found on this framework.
 I wish to solidify the learning I have done so far via sites such as Pluralsight.
 Along with this, I want to be able to build a planning utility for Alexandra and myself soon.

 ## Aims